Life: Vitalism

-Classification of Jīvas (life) in Jainism.

-Vitalism is the belief that there is a non-material life-principle.
-This originated with Georg Ernst Stahl (17th century), and remained popular until the middle of the 19th century.
+Vitalism is the belief that there is a non-material life principle.
+This originated with Georg Ernst Stahl (17th century), and it remained popular until the middle of the 19th century.
 It appealed to philosophers such as Henri Bergson, Friedrich Nietzsche, and Wilhelm Dilthey, anatomists like Xavier Bichat, and chemists like Justus von Liebig.
-Vitalism included the idea that there was a fundamental difference between organic and inorganic material, and the belief that organic material can only be derived from living things.
+Vitalism included the idea that there was a fundamental difference between organic and inorganic material, and the belief that organic material could only be derived from living things.
 This was disproved in 1828, when Friedrich Wöhler prepared urea from inorganic materials.
 This Wöhler synthesis is considered the starting point of modern organic chemistry.
-It is of historical significance because for the first time an organic compound was produced in inorganic reactions.
+It is of historical significance because, for the first time, an organic compound was produced in inorganic reactions.

-During the 1850s Hermann von Helmholtz, anticipated by Julius Robert von Mayer, demonstrated that no energy is lost in muscle movement, suggesting that there were no "vital forces" necessary to move a muscle.
+During the 1850s, Hermann von Helmholtz—anticipated by Julius Robert von Mayer—demonstrated that no energy is lost in muscle movement, suggesting that there were no "vital forces" necessary to move a muscle.
 These results led to the abandonment of scientific interest in vitalistic theories, especially after Eduard Buchner's demonstration that alcoholic fermentation could occur in cell-free extracts of yeast.
 Nonetheless, belief still exists in pseudoscientific theories such as homoeopathy, which interprets diseases and sickness as caused by disturbances in a hypothetical vital force or life force.

 Development

 Origin of life

 The age of Earth is about 4.54 billion years.
 Life on Earth has existed for at least 3.5 billion years, with the oldest physical traces of life dating back 3.7 billion years.
-Estimates from molecular clocks, as summarised in the TimeTree public database, place the origin of life around 4.0 billion years ago.
-Hypotheses on the origin of life attempt to explain the formation of a universal common ancestor from simple organic molecules via pre-cellular life to protocells and metabolism.
+Estimates from molecular clocks, as summarised in the TimeTree public database, place the origin of life around 4 billion years ago.
+Hypotheses on the origin of life attempt to explain the formation of a universal last common ancestor from simple organic molecules via pre-cellular life to protocells and metabolism.
 In 2016, a set of 355 genes from the last universal common ancestor was tentatively identified.

 The biosphere is postulated to have developed, from the origin of life onwards, at least some 3.5 billion years ago.
 The earliest evidence for life on Earth includes biogenic graphite found in 3.7 billion-year-old metasedimentary rocks from Western Greenland and microbial mat fossils found in 3.48 billion-year-old sandstone from Western Australia.
 More recently, in 2015, "remains of biotic life" were found in 4.1 billion-year-old rocks in Western Australia.
 In 2017, putative fossilised microorganisms (or microfossils) were announced to have been discovered in hydrothermal vent precipitates in the Nuvvuagittuq Belt of Quebec, Canada that were as old as 4.28 billion years, the oldest record of life on Earth, suggesting "an almost instantaneous emergence of life" after ocean formation 4.4 billion years ago, and not long after the formation of the Earth 4.54 billion years ago.